 Become familiar with the kinds of ethical dilemmas that are typically posed in the MMI.
 This will help you think through common scenarios and prepare you for what might come your way.
 A simple Google search for MMI questions will give you examples.
 You may also want to peruse the resources for preparing for MMI on the website for Columbia’s Program in Bioethics.

 Become familiar with issues at the forefront of medicine by reading the news and getting up to speed on policy issues; a helpful site for this is the Kaiser Family Foundation.
 Read the situation posed by the prompt carefully and try to understand all aspects of the situation; then explain your answer thoughtfully and fully.
-Another site that is helpful is Columbia University’s Bioethics Program‘s website, which gives information and resources to prepare for the MMI process.

 You may want to engage in role playing with friends or others, coming up with situations in which you have to try to convince someone to do something or encourage him/her to change a particular behavior.
 If you become used to role playing you may be more comfortable with it when you arrive at the MMI.
 Be sure to listen carefully (a trait of outstanding physicians) and communicate clearly.